mateidragony/racket-compiler/README.md

 # My Racket Compiler 🎾

-This is my implementation of a racket subset compiler that was the semester long project of the Compilers course (CSCI-P 423) at Luddy.
+This is my implementation of a racket subset compiler that was the semester long project of the Compilers course (CSCI-P 423) at IU Luddy.
 For those who are interested, the course GitHub can be found [here](https://github.com/IUCompilerCourse/Essentials-of-Compilation) where you can find the course webpage, textbook(s) and the student support code (which is what most of these files here are).

 ## What's here?